-- pH 7.4 -7.8, Water temperature between 5 35 Deg C - Total Alkalinity 80-120 ppm (mim) to 160 -180 ppm maximum - Chlorine levels 2 3 ppm (parts per million) - Calcium Hardness should be closely monitored and kept within 270 330 ppm - Pool regularly cleaned in accord with generally accepted practice, - Pool chemicals to be correctly mixed and not dumped into pool, - Pool remains full of water - If using a Cu/Ag system monitor & keep ion concentration low to prevent staining. - If having your pool professionally maintained then make sure they set the testing equipment to painted surfaces, not any other.
-Otherwise incorrect chemical dosage may result, shortening the life of the EPOTEC. - Also Total Alkalinity should be carefully maintained to prevent a powdery surface developing with attendant "pick up" on hands and feet and a shorter life.
+- pH 7.4 -7.8, Water temperature between 5 35 C - Total Alkalinity 80-120 ppm (min) to 160 -180 ppm maximum - Chlorine levels 2 3 ppm (parts per million) - Calcium Hardness should be closely monitored and kept within 270 330 ppm - Langelier Saturation Index (LSI) from +0.3 t0 0.3 - Pool regularly cleaned in accord with generally accepted practice, - Pool chemicals to be correctly mixed and not dumped into pool, - Pool remains full of water - If using a Cu/Ag system monitor & keep ion concentration low to prevent staining. - If having your pool professionally maintained then make sure they set the testing equipment to painted surfaces, not any other.
+Otherwise incorrect chemical dosage may result, shortening the life of the V790. - Also, Total Alkalinity should be carefully maintained to prevent a powdery surface developing with attendant "pick up" on hands and feet and a shorter life. - It is very important to advise customers that over chlorination may bleach the product and oxidize the top layer of it.
+So leaving covers on with running chlorinator is a big NO.